Dance, A.A. (Transfer)

 To prepare students for transfer, this degree combines the requirements for the Certificate of Achievement in Dance (21-23 units) with General Education Requirements Option B (CSU Breadth) or Option C (IGETC) for the completion of a minimum of 60 degree-applicable units total.
 Students must maintain an overall grade point average of 2.0 and a minimum grade of “C” (or “P”) for each course in the major.
 Some courses in this degree may count for both the degree and general education requirements.

-Additional major preparation or elective courses may be required for specific institutions, and students transferring to a CSU or UC can refer to ASSIST.ORG to review major preparation for specific majors and programs.
+Additional major preparation or elective courses may be required for transfer to specific institutions, and students transferring to a CSU or UC can refer to ASSIST.ORG to review major preparation for specific majors and programs.
 Please meet with a Counselor for further transfer information.

 Course Title Credits